mantidproject/conda-recipes/Developer.md

 # Develop mantid framework using conda

 The following was tested on an Ubuntu 16.04 system.
-Other assumptions
+Other assumptions:

 * `opengl` and `glu` libs and headers are installed
 * `MantidExternalData` exists in `$HOME/MantidExternalData`